VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Approximately 125 people die in the United States from an anaphylaxis to foods each year**
+- ⚡ Daily fun fact: **The country of Bolivia is named after a fighter Simon Bolivar**

 <h3 align="left">Connect with me:</h3>
 <p align="left">